Policy: Contracted Provider Dismissal | ||

 B. Reporting

-- Any concerns related to compliance, quality, credentialing, or clinical care should be reported to clinical quality.
+- Any concerns related to quality, credentialing, or clinical care should be reported to clinical quality and/or the quality and patient safety committee.
 This includes, but is not limited to, concerns related to patient safety, quality of care issues, patient experience, professionalism, and failure to follow established protocols and maintain all requirements for independent practice.

 C. Investigation